Our emergency response services have been graded ‘Outstanding’ by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

-So, based on evidence and our knowledge of risk, we know that our five-minute attendance standard for serious incidents in high-risk areas saves lives, homes and businesses.
-It also helps us to plan where we need our people and resources, including our fire stations, engines and more specialist resources.
-In turn, this gives us the capacity to deliver our equally important and collaborative prevention and protection work with the most vulnerable across the West Midlands.
+Based on evidence and our knowledge of risk, we know that our five-minute attendance standard for serious incidents in high-risk areas saves lives, homes and businesses.

+This also helps us plan where we need our people and resources including our fire stations, engines and more specialist resources.
+In turn, this gives us the capacity to deliver our equally important prevention and protection work with the West Midlands’ most vulnerable.

 Further afield, we support the UK-wide emergency approach, through being a key part of the National Resilience arrangements.
 The skills and expertise of our staff can be called upon to help people in the UK or around the world who are affected by major incidents or humanitarian crises.